lspestrip/striptease/README.md

 Programs like `program_turnon.py` generate JSON files that can be fed either to `program_batch_runner.py` or TestRunner`.
-To generate a JSON file that turns on board `G`, run the following from the command line:
+To generate a JSON file that turns on all the polarimeters in board `G`, run the following from the command line:

 ```bash
 python program_turnon.py -o turnon.json G